johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Report-Overview.md

 | Login                     | A sign-in to a domain in the specified list is successful.                                           |
 | Password breach           | A password is detected as compromised as part of a known data breach.                               |

-## Set Up a Reporting Connector

-Admins must set up a configuration policy to assign to any Connector configuration.
-[Follow this guide to create a configuration profile](https://review.learn.microsoft.com/en-us/deployedge/microsoft-edge-management-service?branch=pr-en-us-5295).

-Once you have at least one configuration policy created, visit [the Connectors page in the Edge Management Service](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) to access the Connectors page in the Edge Management Service.

 ## Reporting Providers